-In today’s big data world, Apache Spark technology is a core tool.
-However, Spark is very complex, and it can present a range of problems if unoptimized.
-Without the right approach to Spark performance tuning, you put yourself at risk of overspending and suboptimal performance.
+In today’s big data world, Spark technology is a core tool.
+However, it is very complex, and it can present a range of problems if not properly optimized.
+Without the right approach to Spark performance tuning, you put yourself at risk of many Spark performance issues, including overspending and suboptimal performance.

 Kiana: Hi everyone.
 I’m your host Kiana with Pepperdata, and I’ll be interviewing Alex Pierce, the Pepperdata field engineer who led our recent webinar, Best Practices for Spark Performance Management.
-If you haven’t had a chance to watch that webinar, it’ll be linked on the page this interview is on.
+If you haven’t had a chance to watch that webinar on Spark performance tuning and optimization, it’ll be linked on the page this interview is on.
 So, feel free to go check it out.
 Now, let’s get right into the questions.

-Kiana: During the webinar, we got quite a bit of interest in using a salt to fix partition sizes and data skew.
+Kiana: During the webinar, we got quite a bit of interest in the topic of how to optimize Spark jobs through salting.
+You mentioned salting fixes like partition sizes and data skew.
 Could you expand upon how salting works and how someone could use it to better manage their Spark performance?

 Alex: For sure.
 When you’re looking at what you’re trying to do, let’s specifically look at joins in this case, just because that’s a very common use case in Spark SQL.
 But this is anytime you’re dealing with data sets where you have a particular dimension.
 Let’s say you’re dealing with months of the year, days of the week, or something similar as a dimension.
 That’s a pretty small keyspace.
 There are only seven days in a week, only 12 months in the year.
 And let’s say you’re a type of business or something where the vast majority of records happen on a Saturday.

 So when we go through to process the data, and let’s say we’re doing a month’s worth of data and we’re doing a join on this data, there is going to be whatever task is stuck doing the join between the data set and the dimension table on Saturday is going to run much longer than the other tasks.
+This is so common among Spark performance issues.
 So what salting does—it’s kind of like repartitioning without actually needing to repartition your data.
 So basically, what we do is we take the key we’re going to join on in, let’s say, our left table, and we’re going to make it more uniformly distributed.

 And the way we do that is we append, the easiest way I should say, is to append a random number somewhere between 0 and N. You could determine based on the size of your environment, the size of your data set, the scale you need to look at, how large Ns should be.
 And then we need to do the same thing on the other side of our join.
 So now we need to take the dimension table, I mean, sorry, we need to take the data set table and where those I.Ds did exist before, we need to run through the same thing on that I.D. set to append the same 0-N values randomly to those keys.